hfhbd/mavencentral/README.md

 You need to setup and configure the publications using the core `maven-publish` and `signing` plugins.

 To publish the publications, call `./gradlew publishToMavenCentral -PmavenCentralUsername=MYUSERNAME -PmavenCentralPassword=MYSECRETPASSWORD`.
-Publishing uses the default automatic behavior.
+Publishing uses the automatic behavior.